-- Linoleic acid is anti-microbial as in anti P. Acnes
+- Linoleic acid is anti-microbial as the P. Acnes blamed for acne.

-- tretinoin alters the lipid profile affecting the linoleic acid composition.
+- Tretinoin (Retin A & the like) alters the lipid profile improving the linoleic acid composition.

 - Linoleic Acid improves the peroxisome proliferator-activated receptors (PPAR) and retinoid X receptor (RXR) situation that regulates sebum production and hyperkeritinization/differenciation (and is what accutane affects)

 - Linoleic acid is involved in the formation of Lamellar granules that produce the enzymes involved in normal exfoliation.
 They also form the armor that makes your skin strong.
 Acne prone skin has been found to contain fewer lamellar granules.

 - Ceramide in a deficient skin barrier is lacking a protein called sphingosine.
 In winter our skin produces less sphingosine which is one reason acne often worsens in winter.
 Topical application of live cultured yogurt can boost production.

 - Thyroid hormone affects lipid profile.
 One way that perhaps both hypo and hyperthyroid conditions affect acne.

 - We don't necessarily have a dietary or systemic deficiency in linoleic acid.
 Just in the sebum and thus a topical application is the best course of action.
 This tendency is genetic.

 Examples of skin problems affected by a deficiency in linoleic acid include acne, eczema, psoriasis, keratosis pilares, hypersensitivity to allergens, and dry itchy sensitive skin of all types--aka dermatitis.